mobilemind/OpenInlets/README.md

 - [X] Get bookmarklet to have individual version numbers
 - [X] Make use of RegEx replacements or templates to streamline updating the README.md
 - [ ] Use some sort of Markdown or HTML templating to automate making a gh-pages `index.html` file
-- [ ] Add a "References" section to README.md with links to the underlying URL schemes used
+- [X] Add a "References" section to README.md with links to the underlying URL schemes used
-- [ ] Use `x-callback:` URLs where possible
+- [ ] Use `x-callback:` URLs where possible and relevant

 <!--- JavaScript links -->